pveinberg/live-statics/README.md

 Here is the main difference with a regular class, the package will use the path configuration for models provided on `config/live-statics.php` to find and bind them properly.

-3. Make your 'Real eloquent model' implement the newly created interface
+3. Make your 'Real Eloquent model' implement the newly created interface

 ## Add a custom namespace when creating new mocked classes or models